Welcome to Bike Odyssey

 Ride from Argentina to Chile through Patagonia, over the Andes and into Chile's wine regions.
-A true explorer's ride which promises to be our most adventurous and spectacular yet!
+This cycling tour is a true explorer's ride which promises to be our most adventurous and spectacular yet!
 Get in early to secure a place on the inaugural Che tour in 2018!

 Our Exceptional Team

 Our team is sensational.
 Every Tour Leader has 10+ years experience and is part of every step of the tour building process.
 They will give you the best bicycle touring experience possible.
 Read about them and you will see they are the industry leaders.

 This tour undeniably encompasses some of the best riding, food and wine regions, and castle of all Europe.
 From the Dolomites to Bavaria, the Austrian Alps to Burgundy and the Black Forest to the Loire.
 This and our other cycling holidays will not disappoint!

 Journey selection.
 Technology.
 Expertise.
 Priority on guests.
 Our motivation.
 Read on to see why you will utterly love a tour with Bike Odyssey the experts in cycling tours.
 Our fideli can tell you why they come back time and time again and soon you shall be one of them!

 Thank you Max for being such an excellent guide during our Hannibal Tour.
 Your infectious enthusiasm was invaluable and the way you supported the whole group throughout each day was fabulous.
 I felt very safe with you as our tour leader during the first few days and appreciate your motivating and fun loving personality from the beginning to the end of the trip.
 And last but not least, your Spanish mints (with accompanying jingle) each morning were vital to a good start to the day.

 I felt that all the guides and their contributions were extraordinary all went over and above to ensure that we were in the right place, their individual and team contributions were excellent as was their personal skill sets all were able to walk the talk with no trouble.